 Instantly recognisable from the air, riders have to navigate 13.8 kilometres and 21 hairpin bends as it slithers from Bourg d’Oisans to the ski resort of Alpe d’Huez in the French Alps.

-Although Alpe d’Huez is a regular fixture of the Tour de France now, it wasn’t used in the race until 1952, providing the location of the Tour’s first ever summit finish.
-It’s hard to believe that it wasn’t branded a success by the race’ organiser at the time – the sea of spectators spilling onto the road that we are used to seeing now did not exist.
+First included in the Tour de France in 1952, Alpe d'Huez provided the location of the Tour's first ever summit finish.
+Now a regular and popular feature of the French Grand Tour, it's hard to believe that in 1952 the climb up the mountain didn't prove a success for race organisers - the sea of spectators spilling onto the road that we are used to seeing now did not exist.

-The climb wasn’t used by the Tour again until 1976, when both the sport and the resort had rapidly developed.
-Since then, the climb has made Tour champions, and broken the hearts and bodies of many others – and not just racers.
+It took 24 years before organisers used Alpe d'Huez again, though, when in 1976 both the sport and the resort had rapidly developed.
+Since then, the climb has made Tour champions, and broken the hearts and bodies of many others - and not just racers.
 The climb has become a ‘must do’ ascent for cyclists, and is a mecca for bike-bound pilgrims every year when the snow melts away.

 Alpe d'Huez stats

 Average gradient: 8.1 per cent, with the steepest part 11.5 per cent